GSTT-CSC/QMS-Template/README.md

 This repo is an example of a quality management system (QMS) that can be used for the development of software as a medical device (SaMD) and AI As a medical device (AIaMD).

-It's an empty version of the QMS that developed by, and currently used by, the Clinical Scientific Computing (CSC) team at Guys and St Thomas' NHS Foundation Trust (GSTT), London UK.
-It has survived 18 internal audit and 3 external ISO 13485 audits by two different notified bodies in the UK.
+It's an empty version of the QMS that developed by, and currently used by, the Clinical Scientific Computing (CSC) Team at Guy's and St Thomas' NHS Foundation Trust (GSTT), London UK.
+So far, it has survived 18 internal audits and 3 external ISO13485 audits by two different notified bodies in the UK.

 Having an ISO13485 QMS for medical software means that you:
 - build safe SaMD / AIaMD that are appropriate for clinical use, and generate the appropriate technical documentation
-- conduct clinical risk management throughtout software development with appropriate clinicians
+- conduct clinical risk management throughout software development with appropriate clinicians
 - establish, risk assess, and continually improve your processes
-- train you staff, verify their training, and keep it up to date
+- train staff, verify their training, and keep it up to date
 - continually evaluate your compliance to your SOP's through internal audit
 - have an established Corrective and Preventative Actions (CAPA) processes to effective solve issues at the root cause
 - have management review meetings to evaluate effective and assign resources
-- store you documentation in a controlled way
+- store documentation in a controlled way

+The CSC will update this repo periodically as new challenges arise during our QMS jouney.

 ### Who is this repo for?
 Who would benefit most?

 - **NHS Institutions** looking implement a QMS for in-house developed SaMD and AIaMD _e.g.
 Medical Physics / Clinical Scientific Computing teams_
-- **Life Science departments at universities** who are looking at spinning out companies from research groups developing AIaMD and SaMD
+- **Life Science departments at universities** who are looking at spinning out companies from research groups developing AIaMD and SaMD.
 - **Small- and Medium- sized Enterprises (SME's)** starting their regulatory journey

 ### Who are we?

-The CSC team within Medical physics at GSTT aim to build SaMD and AIaMD to the same standard as commercially available medical software.
+The CSC team within medical physics at GSTT aim to build SaMD and AIaMD applications to the same standard as commercially available medical software.
 We are a team of predominantly clinical scientists, AI engineers, doctors and NHS Scientist Training Programme (STP) trainees.

-We have adopted an ethos of 'radical transparency' to make available as much of our output as possible for the benefit of the NHS and the wider health tech sector.
+We have adopted an ethos of 'radical transparency' to make available as much of our output as possible, for the benefit of the NHS and the wider health tech sector.

 ### Does cloning this repo mean I have a functional QMS?